-Bi-weekly half-day sessions exploring key concepts in advanced integral facilitation, including time for demonstrations, discussion, small group practice.
+Bi-weekly half-day class sessions exploring key concepts in advanced integral facilitation, including time for demonstrations, discussion, small group practice.

 Bi-weekly small group facilitation practice sessions provide an opportunity to employ specific skills and interventions the group has been working with during the half-day learning sessions.

-Online Resource Hub
+Online Library & Hub

 The Praxis program will provide a private online learning center that will curate all of the program recordings and provide supplemental resources.

 Our learning experience will emphasize the importance of peer learning, creating a laboratory-like spirit of discussion, reflection and knowledge-sharing.